ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-ledger.md

 Once you have copied the public key associated with your Ledger device, it is now time to create an Ultra Pro Wallet for that public key.
 To do so, follow the [How to create an Ultra Pro Wallet using Ultra Wallet Extension](../guides/how-to-create-ultra-pro-wallet.md#create-an-ultra-pro-wallet) guide, and instead of generating a new key pair, use the public key that you have obtained in the previous steps.

-## Login to Toolkit
+## Login to Tool Kit

-Once you have created an Ultra Pro Wallet for your Ledger, return to Ultra Toolkit homepage (https://toolkit.ultra.io), and click on the network selection component on the top right of your screen.
+Once you have created an Ultra Pro Wallet for your Ledger, return to Ultra Tool Kit homepage (https://toolkit.ultra.io), and click on the network selection component on the top right of your screen.

 ![](../fundamentals/images/toolkit-network-selection.png)

 Clicking on the network selection component will open up a list of available networks that you can use the toolkit on.
 From the list of available networks, click on `Mainnet`.

-Click on the `Login To Toolkit` button to open a list of all supported login methods, and then select the `Ledger` option.
+Click on the `Login To Tool Kit` button to open a list of all supported login methods, and then select the `Ledger` option.

 ![](../fundamentals/images/toolkit-login-button.png)